SlamChillz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [10-mirror_permissions](./10-mirror_permissions) script that sets the mode of the file hello the same as olleh’s mode.
 ## Directories
 [11-directories_permissions](./11-directories_permissions) script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+## More directories
+[12-directory_permissions](./12-directory_permissions) script that creates a directory called my_dir with permissions 751 in the working directory.